Dayton, Maine

 Dayton is a town in York County, Maine, United States; the town is located near the Saco-Biddeford city area.
 Dayton borders Biddeford by land, and borders Saco on the Saco River.
 It is also part of the Portland-South Portland-Biddeford metropolitan area.
 The population was 2,129 at the 2020 census.
-Dayton is one of the smallest towns in York County.

 History

 The area was once inhabited by the Sokokis (or Saco) Indigenous peoples, who hunted and fished along the Saco River.
 The old Sokokis Trail is now Route 5, which passes through Dayton.
 In 1664, Major William Phillips purchased from the sagamore the land which would become Little Falls Plantation—today the towns of Hollis, Dayton and part of Limington.
 In 1728, a stockaded fort which contained a trading post was built a half mile below Union Falls.
 Called the Saco Truck House or Saco Block House, the garrison was maintained throughout the French and Indian War until the fall of Quebec in 1759.

 Settlers arrived in 1753, and lumbering became a principal industry.
 Logs were rolled down the banks of the Saco River and floated to sawmills at Saco.
 Nathaniel Goodwin established the first local mill in 1782 at Goodwins Mills, where falls in Swan Brook drop 33 ft.
 A sawmill and gristmill were erected at Union Falls (then called Hopkinson's Mill) in 1806.
 Tanneries were built, and land was cleared for farms.
 In 1798, Little Falls Plantation was incorporated as Phillipsburg, in honor of Major William Phillips—but only until 1810.
 Considered difficult to pronounce and write, the Phillipsburg was changed to Hollis.
 Then, in 1854, the southern part of Hollis petitioned the state legislature to become a separate town.
 Permission was granted, and the community was named Dayton after Thomas Day, who submitted the petition.

 In 1860, Dayton voted to build at Union Falls a covered bridge, 112 ft long and 18 ft wide, connecting to Buxton.
 The span was blown up in 1921 by the Clark Power Company, an event filmed as part of a melodrama by the Pine Tree Moving Picture Corporation of Portland.
 The Great Fires of 1947 destroyed two-thirds of Dayton, including 27 homes, four barns and the town hall.
 In 1951, the Central Maine Power Company built a hydroelectric dam, Skelton Dam, between Salmon Falls and Union Falls, submerging the scenic gorge.
 With the submergence of the gorge, the road that ran perpendicular to the covered bridge was cut off.
 A new road called Company Road was built to replace it.
 Once a community of dairy farms, Dayton is now primarily residential.